openvinotoolkit/openvino/docs/install_guides/installing-openvino-windows.md

    .. note::
       No prerequisites are needed.

-   There are 3 ways to run the script:
+   There are three ways to run the script:

-   a.
-GUI: right click and select ``Run with PowerShell``
+   * GUI: right-click the script and select ``Run with PowerShell``.

-   b.
-Command prompt (CMD) console:
+   * Command prompt (CMD) console:

    .. code-block:: sh

       powershell <INSTALL_DIR>\extras\scripts\download_opencv.ps1

-   c.
-PowerShell console:
+   * PowerShell console:

    .. code-block:: sh

       .\<INSTALL_DIR>\scripts\download_opencv.ps1

    If the Intel® Distribution of OpenVINO™ is installed to the system location (e.g. ``Program Files (x86)``) then privilege elevation dialog will be shown.
 The script can be run from CMD/PowerShell Administrator console to avoid this dialog in case of system-wide installation.
    The script is interactive by default, so during the execution it will wait for user to press ``Enter`` If you want to avoid this, use the ``-batch`` option, e.g. ``powershell <openvino>\extras\scripts\download_opencv.ps1 -batch``.
 After the execution of the script, you will find OpenCV extracted to ``<INSTALL_DIR>/extras/opencv``.